lhosk/srgan/README.md

 Data splitting was done via data_preparation.py.
 16800 Training & 7200 Testing --> 70/30 Split.
 Half of training set and half of testing set are images of dogs.
 Other half are images of cats.
 (Reference 6)
 Trained on Google Colab A100
+On the final epoch, there is an unanticipated blur and curve in the top right of each photo...

 ### Description of the SRGAN